 What's the best way to train/prepare?

 Train in a range of weather conditions to test your gear.
 It can be helpful to keep notes on the temperature that day, what clothing you were wearing, how you felt, and how far you travelled.
-That way, once trek day arrives, you know which gear works best for you for the temperature and weather conditions on the day of the trek.
+That way, once event day arrives, you know which gear works best for you for the temperature and weather conditions on the day of the event.

-ALWAYS TRAIN WITH YOUR BOOTS ON.
-For the same reason as the pack, you want your feet to get used to walking in the boots you will be wearing on the trek.
+ALWAYS TRAIN WITH YOUR BOOTS/SHOES ON.
+For the same reason as the pack, you want your feet to get used to walking in the boots/shoes you will be wearing on the event day.

-Training time is also a good opportunity to test which foods will work for your body on trek day.
+Training time is also a good opportunity to test which foods will work for your body.
 I have a suggested food list further down the FAQ page, but different foods work for different people, so test out a range of things to figure out what works best for you.

 How is the registration fee v.s. fundraising money used?

 2. Every dollar trekkers fundraise via peer-to-peer fundraising goes to The Working Centre, an amazing social services pillar that provides an array of services and programs for our community's most vulnerable citizens.
-In 2019 we raised over $45,000!
+In 2019 and 2020 combined we raised over $97,000!

 All of the items on the mandatory gear list are there to ensure that you have the most comfortable and safe trekking experience possible.
 Gaiters strap under your boot sole, and wrap snugly around your ankle and lower leg to create a seal that prevents snow from going up your snow pants leg and into your boot.
 In 2018 we trekked through sections of trail where the snow was two feet deep.
 Without our gaiters, we would have definitely gotten snow in our boots.
 I cannot overemphasize the importance of keeping your feet dry during a winter trek of this duration.
 If your feet are wet, you will not only be cold, but you are also putting yourself at risk of getting blisters.
 If there is very little or no snow on the ground on trek day, the gaiters will not be mandatory.
 BUT, if there is snow, you MUST have gaiters.
 In 2019 we had freezing rain for a week before the trek, and every surface was covered in sheet ice.
 Icers strap to the sole of the boot and provide extra traction in icey conditions.
 These are necessary to reduce slipping and falling injuries.
 So, buy your gaiters and icers, and keep your receipts.
 They are relatively inexpensive items, but will make a world of difference to your comfort and safety on trek day.
 You don't have to use them at all times, but you do have to carry them at all times throughout the trek.

-Why do I need a first aid kit? - Note: Pioneer Trekkers do not require a first aid kit
+Why do I need a first aid kit for The Crossing Trek? - Note: Pioneer Trekkers do not require a first aid kit

 What should I pack for food?

-For the trek, you must carry the following minimum calories:
+For The Crossing Trek, you must carry the following minimum calories:

 Pioneers: No minimum